Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Sterile Neutrino Production

 When the inflaton decays $\phi\to\nu_s\nu_s$ are considered, there is an additional channel for producing sterile neutrinos.
-The collision term for $\phi \to \nu_s \nu_s$ is given by

-where further details are given in the appendix.
+The collision term for $\phi \to \nu_s \nu_s$ is given by\footnote{Further details are given in appendix \ref{sec:appA}.}

 Recall that $\text{BR}$ denotes the branching fraction into sterile neutrinos, and $n_\phi \equiv \rho_\phi/m_\phi$ is the inflaton number density.
 Since this is a two-body decay, all sterile neutrinos are produced with momentum $p = m_\phi/2$, as indicated by the $\delta$ function in Eq.~\eqref{eq:Cs_decay}.
 This feature makes the resulting distribution straightforward to solve analytically.

+The delta function in Eq.~\eqref{eq:Cs_decay} represents the instantaneous injection spectrum from inflaton decay in the homogeneous oscillating-background approximation.
+Possible broadening from inflaton momentum dispersion, rescattering, or preheating can be studied in specific reheating models, but these effects depend on the detailed microscopic dynamics of reheating and are not included in our model-independent treatment.
+The final sterile neutrino spectrum is nevertheless broadened by continuous production during reheating and by the redshift of particles produced at different times; this effect is included in Eq.~\eqref{eq:fs_decay_sol} and in the numerical solution, as will be described below.